Blue orchard bee (Photo by Robert Engelhardt)

 Females use holes found in wood, hoses or pipes as nests for laying eggs.
 Once a female has deposited enough pollen and nectar into the hole, she lays an egg in the hole and seals it with mud.
 She repeats this process for the remaining six to 11 eggs she lays until she has created a separate cell for each egg in the same hole.
 Then she seals off the entrance to the hole with mud.

 Interestingly, female larvae hatch from the eggs laid farthest away from the entrance, while males hatch from the ones nearest the entrance.
 This likely takes place for a few reasons.
 For one, males take less time to develop than females.
 Also, males have to hatch first so that they have time to mature and await new females throughout the mating season.
 Finally, in the event of nest predation, this ensures that males, which are less reproductively valuable than females, are eaten first.

 What threats does it face?

-Overall threats to this species are low; however, in some areas, pesticide use and habitat loss threaten the blue orchard mason bee.
+Overall threats to this species are low; however, in some areas, pesticide use and habitat loss threaten the blue orchard bee.

 What is its conservation status?

 NatureServe has ranked this important pollinator species as globally common, widespread and abundant.
 Numbers may have increased in some places because of increasing numbers of orchards.